MF 260 : Marketing your coloring book

 Let’s start with paid or premium marketing tools.

 Facebook.
-As I talked about in the book writing miniseries, Facebook can be a powerful way to promote your book.
+Facebook can be a powerful way to promote your book.
 You can set a budget as low as $1 a day for as many or few days as your budget allows.
 I highly recommend you take Facebook’s “blueprint” ads course if you’re not familiar with creating them.
 These are 5-10 minute modules that are free to take; covering everything from creating video ads to targeting an audience.

 Amazon.
 When we published our coloring book it was on CreateSpace, which was owned by Amazon but not part of KDP.
 At the time we didn’t have access to run Amazon ads.
 Once our book migrated to KDP last year, we were able to start running ads on Amazon, which like Facebook, allows you to run ads on their platform for as little as $1 a day for as many or few days as your budget allows.
 This was a powerful tool for us last year as we ran a holiday ad campaign from Thanksgiving through the end of December.